PipHoward/data-sharing-soe/_episodes/intro.md

 duration: 35

 ---
-Today we will be exploring the principles and practicalities of sharing research data.
+Today we will be exploring the principles and practicalities of [sharing research data](https://osf.io/wp4zu/).
 This will mean that the data we collect will be saved into a publicly-accessible repository.

-*As open as possible, as closed as necessary*

 > ## Poll `5 min`
 > - Who has shared data before?